Is this your child's symptom?

 - Choked on milk and turned blue or went limp

-- Age under 12 weeks and spitting up changes to vomiting (forceful or projectile)
+- Age less than 12 weeks and spitting up changes to vomiting (forceful or projectile)

 - Your child looks or acts very sick